* Lawmakers want taxpayer stake in mining boom

 Taxpayers receive no royalties on metals pulled from federal land, and officials drew a blank when they tried to find out how much gold, silver, copper and other valuable metal is sold.

-“Federal agencies generally do not collect data from hardrock mine operators,” said the report from the nonpartisan Government Accountability Office, which looked at the market in 2010 and 2011.
+“Federal agencies generally do not collect data from hardrock mine operators,” said the Government Accountability Office report, which looked at the market in 2010 and 2011.

 But applying a metals levy of 12.5 percent - the benchmark government share for other resources - could deliver hundreds of millions of dollars a year to taxpayers, according to independent studies and U.S. Representative Raul Grijalva, who sought the report and other data from the mining industry.

-“As we face these fiscal challenges, these are the pennies that we should pinch,” said Grijalva, the leading Democrat on the panel that oversees public lands.
+“As we face these fiscal challenges, these are the pennies that we should pinch,” said Grijalva of Arizona, the leading Democrat on the panel that oversees public lands.

 Applying Grijalva’s royalty formula on the 1.1 million ounces of yellow metal pulled last year from Goldstrike mine in Nevada, the largest in North America, could have yielded $150 million to taxpayers, according to a Reuters tally of industry data.